Yale-BIM/f21-assignments/assignment-1/README.md

         - Subscribe to the `/target` topic to receive the position of the simulated object relative to the "base_footprint" frame.

+            > We suggest that you organize the code of your node in a Python class, as in [this tutorial on a pytalker node](http://wiki.ros.org/ROSNodeTutorialPython#The_pytalker_node), given the increased complexity of this node in comparison previous examples.

         - Transform the 3D pose of the moving object to the "camera_link" frame in Shutter.
         For this, you will have to query the transformation between the "base_footprint" frame